Don’t Sleep On These Bangers!

 Purity Ring – Asido

-Release to mark the anniversary of their debut Shrines, the new track by Alberta-natives Purity Ring is another demonstration of their trademark sound – beautiful, haunting vocals against synth-heavy, electronic instrumentals.
+Release to mark the anniversary of their debut Shrines, the track by Alberta-natives Purity Ring is another demonstration of their trademark sound – beautiful, haunting vocals against synth-heavy, electronic instrumentals.
 This is not necessarily a bad thing – in fact, it shows how far the duo has come in perfecting it.
-Listen to the track and hear their latest (and greatest?) creation.
+Listen to the track and hear their greatest creation.

 Mura Musa – Nuggets (feat.
 Bonzai) & Second 2 None (feat.
 Christine And The Queens)